waynodiablo/Oystercard/pills/clojure.md

 ## Lists

-There is another collection type that has a particular meaning in Clojure that we'll cover in more detail: the List.
+There is another collection type that has a particular meaning in Clojure that we'll cover in more detail: the list.

 Lists in Clojure are defined with round brackets: